Legal Perspectives

 Presenter: Sandy Robinson

 Who is your client and when does a conflict arise?
-In this presentation, Sandy Robinson will explore the proposed amendments to the Rules of Professional Conduct and, The Law Society v.
+In this presentation, Sandy Robinson explores the proposed amendments to the Rules of Professional Conduct and, The Law Society v.
 Torys LLP.
-He will also present when and how the Rules of Solicitor and Client privilege apply using R v.
+He also presents when and how the Rules of Solicitor and Client privilege apply using R v.
 Dunn case.

 Registration